tboox/tboox.github.io/_posts/xmake/2016-07-19-config-description.markdown

 ---
 layout: post
 title: "How to configure for compiling"
-tags: xmake lua configure android auto-detection
+tags: xmake configure android auto-detection
 categories: xmake
 ---